addradio/specs/out/chapter_1.md

 Icecast2 implements HTTP/1.0.
 It understands most HTTP/1.1 requests.
 If interpretation of a request fails Icecast2 will send a HTTP/1.0 error reply depending on the reason of failure.
 If Icecast2 can not assume a HTTP client or the error occurs in early stages of client handling Icecast2 may drop the connection without sending data to the client.

+### Request headers

+Any kind of client must send a proper HTTP request.
+There are some header fields a client must or should include.

+**Mandatory header fields.**

+`Host:`
+Any client must send a `Host:`-header.
+If the underlying transport supports ports the port must be given in the header.
+The client must send the `Host:`-headr als the first header after the request line.
+All other considerations of [RFC 7230 Section 5.4] stay valid.

+`Accept:`
+Any client must send a `Accept:`-header listening acceptable content encodings.
+All other considerations of [RFC 7231 Section 5.4.2] stay valid.

+`User-Agent:`
+Any cliet must send a `User-Agent:`-header.
+All other considerations of [RFC 7231 Section 5.5.3] stay valid.

+**Optional header fields.**

+`Referer:`
+Any client that was directed to the requested resource by another resource must include a `Referer:`-header.
+All other considerations of [RFC 7231 Section 5.5.2] stay valid.

+`From:`
+Any client may send a `From:`-header to allow contacting the operator in case of problems.
+All other considerations of [RFC 7231 Section 5.5.1] stay valid.

+`Accept-Charset:`
+All clients should send a `Accept-Charset:`-header to inform the server about charsets the client supports.
+Every client must support UTF-8.
+All other considerations of [RFC 7231 Section 5.3.3] stay valid.

+`Accept-Language:`
+All clients should send a `Accept-Language:`-header.
+This allows to the server to select a response in a language understood by the operator.
+All other considerations of [RFC 7231 Section 5.5.5] stay valid.

 ### Status codes

 The server may respond with any [RFC 7231 Section 6] status code.
 Below is a incomplete list of important status codes: